 - Administrative Fee.
 Required administrative fees shall be paid to the City at the time of application submittal.
 Administrative fees are non-refundable unless the project is withdrawn prior to administrative time and effort spent on review and processing.
-The fee schedule is approved by the City Council resolution, is available at the City office, and may change from time to time. - 2.
-Professional Review Fees.
-An applicant shall also submit a professional review fee determined by the City Council.
-This fee is an estimate of the costs which may be incurred by the City in reviewing and acting upon development proposals in accordance with an escrow policy adopted by City Council resolution, and the fee may change from time to time.
+The fee schedule is set and approved by the City Council. - Professional Review Fees.
+An applicant shall also submit a professional review fee set and approved by the City Council.
+This fee is an estimate of the costs which may be incurred by the City in reviewing and acting upon development proposals. - C. Content.
+Applicants shall refer to the submittal checklists and shall provide the items required that are specific to the request.